 The increased demand for outdoor kitchens has seen them grow in size, scope and budget.

-Outdoor kitchen designs often extend the look and style of the indoor space, blurring the line between indoors and outdoors.
-(As a designer, don’t you love to see the inside blend with the outside?)
+Designs for outdoor kitchens often extend the look and style of the indoor space.
+As a designer, don’t you love to see the inside blend with the outside?
 They are much, much more than the old hibachi and picnic table from years ago.

 Outdoor kitchens have become an integral part of the category “outdoor living”, with items made specifically for the outdoors.
 They can include some or all of the following: